chef-boneyard/knife-reporting/README.md

 # Knife Reporting

-A knife plugin for use with OpsCode Chef's reporting system.
+A knife plugin for use with Chef's reporting system.

 ## Commands
 There are two basic commands `knife runs list` and `knife runs show`